junxit/us-congress-bills-115/metadata.md

 - 2017-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 272.
 - 2018-03-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1972)
 - 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1972)
+- 2018-03-23 — Message on Senate action sent to the House.
+- 2018-03-26 — Received in the House.
+- 2018-03-26 — Referred to the House Committee on Natural Resources.